 - Synthesizing and problem-solving

-Educators should help students learn specific academic discourse routines, followed by a gradual release to independence with continued monitoring.
+Teachers should help students learn specific academic discourse routines, followed by a gradual release to independence with continued monitoring.
 Help students develop the ability to explain what opinions, background experiences, and evidence from the text combine to inform their particular point of view.
 Not all students are comfortable sharing their ideas and opinions, so be aware of and sensitive to students’ comfort levels, personality types, and cultural backgrounds.
-Encourage and support students, and use scaffolding to provide a safe entry point into the group conversation.
+Encourage and support students by providing a safe entry point into the group conversation.
 Promote confidence by helping students find evidence for their opinions before explaining or defending them to their peers.
 Encourage students to follow discussion rules and create a supportive learning environment free of antagonism where students can think critically and argue effectively and respectfully.

 To view or print passage or poetry study or unit discussion questions

-- Click Unit Library in the upper navigation bar to find the unit that you want to view or print Discussion Questions for.
+- Click Unit Library in the upper navigation bar to find the unit for which to view or print Discussion Questions.

-- In the navigation pane, click Overview for the Passage or Poetry Study that you want to view or print Discussion Questions for.
+- In the navigation pane, click the title for the Passage or Poetry Study for which to view or print Discussion Questions.

-- Click Discussion Questions to view or print Discussion Questions for the entire unit.
+- Click All Unit Discussion Questions to view or print Discussion Questions for the entire unit.